ethan-young/seccyd-wj-subtests/README.md

-Within-person cognitive performance across abilities among adversity-exposed people in the SECCYD
+How does adversity relate to performance across different abilities in the same person?
 ================

-*Last updated on Friday, April 14, 2023 at 12:22 PM*
+*Last updated on Wednesday, April 26, 2023 at 11:53 AM*

 ## Overview

-This repository contains a preregistration, data, code, an (eventual) reproducible manuscript/supplement for a project entitled “Within-person cognitive performance across abilities among adversity-exposed people in the SECCYD” (working title).
+This repository contains a preregistration, data, code, an (eventual) reproducible manuscript/supplement for a project entitled “How does adversity relate to performance across different abilities in the same person?” (working title).

 This project is a secondary data analysis using the Study of Early Childcare and Youth Development